 Taken together, these five steps constitute the BSMR.

 Mobilizing executives can be one of the biggest hurdles to launching a strategic transformation.
 Many senior executives have boards to please, analysts to convince, and “hard” business issues and initiatives to manage.
 They are (rightfully) wary of management fads and the consultants who push them.
 So how can companies cut the cycle time?
 Where can organizational missionaries get hard-hitting, persuasive ideas about improving company performance to make their case?
 How can they boost their chances of succeeding?
-And how can they test whether the time is right for change?
+And how can they test whether the time is right for a change?